Today in Pictures, March 25, 2024

 PHOTO: REUTERS

-Balinese Hindu devotees bath in the holy springs at the water temple of Tirta Empul during a purification ritual called 'Melukat' in Gianyar, Bali, on Mar 24, 2024.
-Melukat is a traditional Balinese Hindu purification ritual performed to cleanse the body, mind, and soul from negative influences and impurities.
+Balinese Hindu devotees bathing in the holy springs at the water temple of Tirta Empul during a purification ritual called "Melukat" in Gianyar, Bali, on March 24, 2024.
+Melukat is a traditional Balinese Hindu purification ritual performed to cleanse the body, mind, and soul of negative influences and impurities.
 It involves bathing in holy water at a sacred site, such as a natural spring or temple, while reciting prayers.

 PHOTO: EPA-EFE

-Hundreds stand next to a large banner with portraits of people who disappeared during the military dictatorship (1976-1983) while heading to Plaza de Mayo Square to commemorate the 48th anniversary of the coup in Buenos Aires , Argentina, on Mar 24, 2023.
+Hundreds standing next to a large banner with portraits of people who disappeared during the military dictatorship (1976-1983) while heading to Plaza de Mayo Square to commemorate the 48th anniversary of the coup in Buenos Aires, Argentina, on March 24, 2023.

 PHOTO: AFP